-Citrus Square Apartments, built in 1982, is an 87 unit, multi-family property comprising 45 buildings situated on 10 acres in east Orlando.
+Citrus Square Apartments, built in 1982, is an 87-unit, multi-family property comprising 45 buildings situated on 10 acres in east Orlando.
 The OHA submitted a RAD application in December 2013 to convert units at Citrus Square to Project Based Vouchers (PBV) under the RAD program.
 HUD issued a RAD CHAP (Commitment to Enter into a Housing Assistance Payment) in March 2015.

 The Citrus Square RAD Conversion closed on December 28, 2017.
 Ovation Housing LLLP owns Citrus Square, and Stephenson and Moore, Inc. manage the property.
-As of August 2019, the occupancy rate is 99%.
-The Citrus Square office is under construction and should be completed fall 2019.
+As of March 2020, the occupancy rate is 100%.